Winnipeg Jets, World Hockey Association (WHA)

 History

-The 1973-74 club did not fare as well.
-With essentially the same team as the year before, the Jets won nine fewer games and were swept in the opening round of the 1974 Playoffs.
-The rest of the league had caught up to the Jets' act, and realized that shutting down the Jets top line was sufficient to shut down the whole team.
-To correct this, the Jets got creative and scouted Europe for its talent.
-In doing so, the Jets would be the first North American major-league hockey team to actively pursue European players.
+It was also clear the team needed better players.
+The Jets were one of the first teams to aggressively scout Europe for talent.
 The Jets signed Swedes Anders Hedberg, Ulf Nilsson, Lars-Erik Sjoberg and Curt Larsson, and Finns Heikki Riihiranta and Veli-Pekka Ketola, and all contributed well for the 1974-75 club that improved to 38-35-5 and third place in the new Canadian Division.
 Bobby Hull scored a league-record 77 goals, including 50 in the first 50 games, equaling Rocket Richard's feat from 1944-45.
 Ironically, despite the improvements, the Jets failed to qualify for the 1975 Playoffs, the only season in their seven years in the WHA the Jets would stay home in April.
+But it was clear this is a new and improved Jets team.

 For the remaining four seasons, the Jets would be the class of the WHA.
 Bobby Hull gave up on his coaching duties, with Bobby Kromm now assuming the role.
 Willy Lindstrom and Mats Lindh joined in 1975-76, and the high-powered Jets won 52 games that season.
 Both Hull and Hedberg scored 50 or more goals, while linemate Nilsson joined the other two as 100-point producers.
 In the 1976 Playoffs, the Jets took apart all challengers and defeated defending champ Houston in four straight in the final round, securing their first Avco Cup Championship.